TUW-GEO/ismn/README.rst

         network         val                      REMEDHUS
         station         val                       Canizal

-Many more features are available.
+Many more features to e.g. visualise, select or transform data are available.
 See the `full documentation <https://ismn.readthedocs.io/en/latest/>`_.

 Documentation
 -------------